Writer Photo

 Being one of the most beautiful historical sites, Hampi is worth exploring.
 This site is surrounded by the hills- Matanga, Malyavanta, and Anjaneya Hills, and on the other side flows the Tungabhadra River.

-October and February are the best months to visit Hampi, as it experiences winter, making it easy to venture out.
+October to February are the best months to visit Hampi, as it experiences winter, making it easy to venture out.

 Several aspects create this distinctive atmosphere: The Ruins: The vast and intricate network of temples, palaces, marketplaces, and other structures that whisper tales of a powerful empire.
 The Boulders: The striking and unusual granite boulders that dominate the landscape, creating a unique and almost otherworldly scenery.
 The History: The palpable sense of the Vijayanagara Empire’s rise and fall, evident in every stone.
 The Serenity: Despite its historical significance, Hampi possesses a tranquil and laid-back vibe, especially outside the main temple areas.